ygryadit/ygryadit.github.io/index.md

 				<h4 style="font-family: 'atlandsketchesbb_reg'; font-size: 300%;"> About </h4>
 				<p>
-					Yulia Gryaditskaya is an Assistant Professor in Artificial Intelligence at CVSSP and the Surrey Institute for People-Centred AI, where she leads the Computational Creativity and Modeling Lab (CCMLab) and is a co-director of the <a href='http://sketchx.ai/'>SketchX</a> group.
+					Yulia Gryaditskaya is Assistant Professor at CVSSP and the Surrey Institute for People-Centred AI, where she leads the Computational Creativity and Modeling Lab (CCMLab) and is a co-director of the <a href='http://sketchx.ai/'>SketchX</a> group.
 					Her main research interests lie in AI, sketching and CAD for creation and creativity.
 				</p>
 				<p>
 					Before joining CVSSP, she was a postdoctoral researcher (2017-2020) at Inria,
-					<a href="https://team.inria.fr/graphdeco/">GraphDeco</a>, under the guidance of <a href ='http://www-sop.inria.fr/members/Adrien.Bousseau/'>Dr. Adrien Bousseau</a>,
+					<a href="https://team.inria.fr/graphdeco/">GraphDeco</a>, under <a href ='http://www-sop.inria.fr/members/Adrien.Bousseau/'>Dr. Adrien Bousseau</a>,
 					where she studied concept sketching techniques and worked on sketch-based modeling.
 					She received her PhD (2012-2016) from <a href="https://www.mpi-inf.mpg.de/">MPI Informatik</a>,
 					Germany, advised by <a href='https://people.mpi-inf.mpg.de/~karol/'>Prof. Karol Myszkowski</a>